ARMulator: Features

 ARMulator is written in C and provides more than just an instruction set simulator, it provides a virtual platform for system emulation.
 It comes ready to emulate an ARM processor and certain ARM coprocessors.
 If the processor is part of an embedded system, then licensees may extend ARMulator to add their own implementations of the additional hardware to the ARMulator model.
 ARMulator provides a number of services to help with the time-based behaviour and event scheduling and ships with examples of memory mapped and co-processor expansions.
 This way, they can use ARMulator to emulate their entire embedded system.
 A key limitation for ARMulator is that it can only simulate a single ARM CPU at one time, although almost all ARM cores up to ARM11 are available.

 Performance of ARMulator is good for the technology employed, it's about 1000 host (PC) instructions per ARM instruction.
 This means that emulated speeds of 1 MHz were normal for PCs of the mid to late 90s.
 Accuracy is good too, although it is classed as cycle count accurate rather than cycle accurate, this is because the ARM pipeline isn't fully modeled (although register interlocks are).
 Resolution is to an instruction, as a consequence when single stepping the register interlocks are ignored and different cycle counts are returned than if the program had simply run, this was unavoidable.

-Testing ARMulator was always a time-consuming challenge, the full ARM architecture validation suites being employed.
-At over 1 million lines of C code it was a fairly hefty product.
+The ARM architecture validation suites can be used to test ARMulator.

 ARMulator allows runtime debugging using either armsd (ARM Symbolic Debugger), or either of the graphical debuggers that were shipped in SDT and the later ADS products.
 ARMulator suffered from being an invisible tool with a text file configuration (armul.conf) that many found complex to configure.

 ARMulator II formed the basis for the high accuracy, cycle callable co-verification models of ARM processors, these CoVs models (see Cycle Accurate Simulator) were the basis of many CoVerification systems for ARM processors.